ordanon/ConfigurationInitializer/README.md

     public class School {
         public static Main(){
-            var config = new SchoolConfiguration();
+            // The config instance is auto populated, decrypting secrets and converting types. var config = new SchoolConfiguration();

+            // The configuration is now available for the rest of the application.
             Console.Out.WriteLine($"Schole name = {config.SchoolName}, break period = {config.BreakPeriod}");
         }
     }